 2.3 Social environment

 The macro social environment can include changes in people’s lifestyles, fashion, labour composition, or other demographic trends that have the potential to be threats or opportunities for businesses.
-One of the more notable social change that’s already affecting many supermarkets or food and drinks companies in general is the shift to healthier eating habits by many consumers especially rejection by sugary foods and drinks, a trend discussed in other pestle analysis including Nestle pestle, Coca Cola pestle, Pepsi pestle or Unilever pestle.
+One of the more notable social change that’s already affecting many supermarkets or food and drinks companies in general is the shift to healthier eating habits by many consumers especially rejection by sugary foods and drinks, a trend discussed in other pestle analysis including Nestle pestle, Coca Cola pestle, or Pepsi pestle.

 This shift to healthier eating habits by many customers is changing grocery retail in not just the UK but other major markets too including the US.
 According to Heller (2017) there has lately been more emphasis on fresh foods, especially organics, ready prepared foods, sugar free foods and foods free of artificial additives and sweeteners.
 This has already started negatively affecting retailers that haven't followed the trend; retailers like Aldi have increased their offerings in these categories, driven their prices lower and made easy access to healthy foods to customers but for Aldi, this may not be enough since its emphasis on low costs doesnt leave room for the more premium market of organics or foods free from sugars and additives.